leterDieu/Stellarity-mcoc/mkdocs/docs/items/dragonblade.md

 - Dragonblade is extremely slow compared to other weapons, meaning that accuracy is of high importance.
 - Only direct melee hits are the only option for using it as efficiently as possible.
     - Due to how Dragonblade works, enchanting it with Sweeping Edge allows it to apply Stacks to multiple enemies at once with the sweep attack.
 - Knockback II <i class="icon-stellarity icon-stellarity-dragonblade"></i>Dragonblade deals 32:heart: х ₁₆ damage on punches into blocks.
-Do keep in mind that this damage ignores 40% of enemy defense, meaning it doesn't get reduced as much.
+Do keep in mind that 60% of that damage ignores armor completely.
 - As Dragonblade is unbreakable, enchanting it with Unbreaking or Mending is redundant.
 Don't bother wasting your Enchanted Books.
 - Punch damage cannot be increased by any bonuses, e.g. Strength Potions.
 - In PvP, it might be a good idea to use a Blast Protection armor set if going against someone with the Dragonblade as even with Knockback II wall punch, the enchantment can reduce the damage to almost nothing.